North Manchester Historic District: Contributing

 The Masonic Hall was completed in 1907.
 It is a three-story red brick building in two bays.
-At street level, each by is a storefront and the in the second and third story have window openings.
+At street level, each bay is a storefront and these in the second and third story have window openings.
 The street level storefronts have between them an entry door to a central staircase.
 Brick pilasters rise between bays, capped with limestone capitals.
 A limestone belt course links the capitals separating the first and second floors.
 The window openings in the second story are organized in groups of three in each bay with limestone sills and prominent limestone lintels with angle-cut ends.
 The third story has two window openings on either side of a decorative framing of the Masonic Lodge emblem.
 Below the emblem is the date "1907."
 The brick parapet consists of a flat limestone-capped sections on either side of the gable end in the center.